 I have an old computer.
 How do I recycle it?

-For a privately owned, non-university computer, UCLA and the City of Los Angeles have an eWaste program at UCLA.
+For residents of of the City of Los Angeles and the County of Los Angeles a privately owned, non-university computer, UCLA and the City of Los Angeles have an eWaste program at UCLA for “Residential Special Materials and Electronic Waste”.

 UCLA Facilities Management will collect eWaste for a small fee.
 Submit an FSR.
-Information about their recycling programs is available at http://www.fm.ucla.edu/Recycling.html.
+Information about their recycling programs is available at https://www.facilities.ucla.edu/services/recycling-waste-management and https://www.ehs.ucla.edu/hazwaste/types/electronic.

 UCLA Equipment Management offers the Dollar $aver program.
 Campus departments may place free advertisements for the sale of surplus equipment including computers.